kvnchen/formulaWidget/README.md

 ## Overview

 An interactive widget of Frank Karsten's formula for calculating how many lands you need in your deck.
-It supports multiple formats through small adjustments to each formula based on the particular details of each format, such as minimum deck size, maximum copies, mulligans, etc.
+It supports multiple formats through small adjustments to each formula based on the particular details of each format, such as minimum deck size, presence of sideboard, mulligans, etc.

 This widget was created as an interactive supplement to an article I wrote on how to build manabases in singleton formats, which you can read [here](https://www.canadianhighlander.ca/2023/07/17/how-to-build-a-manabase-for-singleton-formats/).